e-m-garcia/hot-templates/README.md

 To use HOT Templates in Le Phare, simply move the "LePhareHOT" folder into `$LEPHAREDIR/sed/GAL/`.
 Now, the templates can be used with ages specified in `$LEPHAREDIR/examples/AGE_BC03COMB.dat` (Previous versions of Le Phare may have `test` in place of `examples`).

-For example, to read the 45K templates (for z between 8 and 12) with parameters suggested for the COSMOS catalog:
+For example, to read the 45K templates (for z between 8 and 12) with parameters for COSMOS:

 ```
 $LEPHAREDIR/source/sedtolib -c $LEPHAREDIR/examples/COSMOS.para -t G -GAL_SED $LEPHAREDIR/sed/GAL/LePhareHOT/45K/FSPS_TIMF_45K.list -GAL_LIB LIB_45K -SEL_AGE $LEPHAREDIR/examples/AGE_BC03COMB.dat